Characterizing Internal Evasion Attacks in Federated Learning: EVALUATION: EXTENDED PERSONALIZATION AND ADVERSARIAL METHODS

-\textbf{Sybil Attacks.} The performance of FedEM, FedAvg, FAT, and pFedDef are analyzed given the presence of a Sybil data poisoning attack.
-Here, 10 of the 40 clients in the system perform a label flipping attack by scrambling the labels in their training sets during the training phase to reduce the performance of the models of other clients (\cite{trimmedmean}).
-As seen in Figure \ref{fig:cifar_sybil}, the label swapping attacks reduce the test accuracy for the non-adversarially trained models of FedEM and FedAvg.
-However, although FAT and pFedDef are designed to increase robustness against evasion attacks at test time, they also gain robustness against data poisoning attacks during train time, as adversarial training methods generally have more exposure to perturbed and abnormal data points.
-Furthermore, while byzantine robust aggregation methods are the traditional way to defend against such Sybil attacks for the FAT and FedAvg case (\cite{Krum}), a limitation of FedEM and pFedDef is that they are not necessarily compatible with such methods as model aggregation occurs for multiple hypotheses.
-Therefore, FedEM and pFedDef are frail against scaling attacks, where adversaries upload high magnitude noise for aggregation, (\cite{diffprivacy}) without byzantine robust aggregation methods.
+\textbf{Sybil Attacks.} We next evaluate FedEM's, FedAvg's, FAT's, and pFedDef's robustness to a Sybil data poisoning attack.
+Here, 10 of the 40 clients in the system perform a label flipping attack by scrambling the labels in their training sets during the training phase to reduce the performance of the models of other clients \citep*{trimmedmean}.
+As seen in Figure \ref{fig:cifar_sybil}, this attack reduces the test accuracy for the non-adversarially trained models of FedEM and FedAvg.
+However, although FAT and pFedDef are designed to increase robustness against evasion attacks at test time, they also provide robustness against these training-time Sybil attacks: their adversarial training provides more exposure to perturbed and abnormal data points.
+While byzantine robust aggregation methods can also defend against such Sybil attacks for FAT and FedAvg \citep*{Krum}, FedEM and pFedDef are not necessarily compatible with such methods as model aggregation occurs for multiple hypotheses.
+Without such aggregation, FedEM and pFedDef may be frail against scaling attacks, where adversaries upload high magnitude noise for aggregation \citep*{diffprivacy}.

-\section{Conclusion}
+\section{CONCLUSION}